krivenko/som/doc/documentation.rst

   For instance, it could be loaded from text files or generated in the very same script by a quantum Monte-Carlo impurity solver.

-* Construct `Som` object.
+* Construct a `Som` object.
 Here you must specify the kind of the physical observable in question, or equivalently, the integral kernel in the analytical continuation equation.